 Varying the spacing of the underlying lattice $a$ allows for control of the lattice mode, as shown in Fig. \ref{fig:embeddedScattering}.
 Here, the pump frequency is set to the central frequency of the inhomogeneous distribution.
-The scatters are selected from a frequency bandwidth of $2\gamma$, with a granularity of $\gamma/12$.

-The maximum reflected intensity is observed in the vicinity of $a \approx 0.6\lambda$.
-This corresponds to a maximization of the collective behavior of the array, indicated by the ensemble-averaged cooperative shift $\Delta/\lambda$ having near-zero magnitude.
-The collective excitation of this broadened ensemble couples to the far-field radiation, resulting in enhanced scattering.
+The maximum reflected intensity is observed in the vicinity of $a \approx 0.8\lambda$.
+This corresponds to a maximization of the collective behavior of the array, indicated by the small reduction in the collective decay rate.
+The collective nature of interaction is perhaps represented by the ensemble-averaged atomic polarization as evaluated in the next section.